Richard Grissom

 Richard Anthony Grissom Jr. (born November 10, 1960) is an American serial killer who abducted and murdered three women over an eight-day period in Johnson County, Kansas, in June 1989.
-He is also suspected of murdering a former girlfriend that same month in Wichita.
-Prior to these crimes, Grissom was incarcerated at a juvenile detention center for killing an elderly neighbor as a teenager.
+Prior to these crimes, Grissom was incarcerated at a juvenile detention center for killing an elderly neighbor as a teenager and was also suspected of murdering a former girlfriend in Wichita.
 Although the bodies of his last three victims were never found, Grissom was tried and convicted of three counts of first degree murder in 1990.
 He was sentenced to life in prison and is currently imprisoned at El Dorado Correctional Facility.

 Early life

 Richard Anthony Grissom Jr. was born on an American military installation in South Korea on November 10, 1960, to an unknown U.S. soldier and a South Korean woman.
 After his birth his parents gave him up to an orphanage, where three years later he was adopted by U.S. army Sergeant Richard Anthony Grissom Sr. and his wife Fredonia, an African American couple.

 After moving to the United States, the family moved across numerous states before finally settling in Kansas.
 Details of Grissom's childhood are not known, but after his family moved to Leavenworth in the mid-1970s, he enrolled at Leavenworth High School, where he gained popularity as a friendly, good-looking, and smart kid who regularly got As and Bs and was a halfback for his school's football team.
 Some sources have said that he suffered abuse at the hands of his father.